 The third aspect you should take into account is the number of VPN servers the VPN service provides and the countries it has VPN servers in.
-Moreover, proper VPN providers offer their users VPN apps/clients which can be installed on PC, Mac, Android, iPhone, or iPad.
+Moreover, proper VPN providers offer their users VPN apps/clients which they can install on PC, Mac, Android, iPhone, or iPad.
 These apps make setting up and connecting to VPN relatively easy.

 Last but not least is the VPN provider’s customer service.
-While using VPN, you might run into some issues especially if you are not techsavvy.
+While using VPN, you might run into some issues especially if you aren’t that tech-savvy.
 Having a 24/7 customer service you can call upon when you run into VPN-related problems is very important.

 I have tested and tried numerous VPN providers, evaluating their VPN server speeds and customer service in the process.
-You can find my review of the best VPN services in 2017 here.
+Feel free to check out my review of the best VPN services.

 What are VPNs?
 Final Thoughts